« Back to News & Blog

 • Stay away from unfamiliar retail, travel, and charity sites online or research them by searching for their names on review sites.

-It is important to be aware of the common schemes in order to better protect yourself.
-You have to stay alert, look for the signs and act with an abundance of caution.
+It is essential to know the typical schemes to protect yourself better.
+You must stay alert, look for the signs, and act cautiously.
 If something seems too good to be true, it usually is.

 These cyber schemes try to exploit our members’ habits of giving and gift-buying for their loved ones.
-Fraudsters hope to cash in as members become preoccupied with travel and holiday festivities, in turn, making it easier for consumers to be more vulnerable to cybersecurity threats.
-To learn more about this, join us for our Fraud Awareness Workshop!
+Fraudsters hope to cash in as members become preoccupied with travel and holiday festivities, making it easier for consumers to be more vulnerable to cybersecurity threats.
+To learn more about this, head over to our fraud page.